Parallel-NetCDF/PnetCDF-Python/test/README.md

 The optional `test_file_dir` argument enables the testing program to save out generated test files in the directory

 ### Test program overview
-* **tst_files** \
+* **tst_file** \
- This series of test programs focuses on file creation and access through the `File` constructor, particularly with repsect to the following aspects:\
+ This series of test programs is focused on file creation and access through the `File` constructor, particularly with repsect to the following aspects:\
     * different access modes ("r+", "w", etc)
     * clobber option

 * **tst_dims** \
- This series of tests focus on defining dimensions using the `File` object API, dimension methods and their interactions with netCDF variables.
+ This series of tests is focused on defining dimensions using the `File` object API, dimension methods and their interactions with netCDF variables.
 Particularly, these test program tests the following:\
     * `Dimension` object basic attributes and methods including name, length
     * interactions with netCDF variable
         * different syntax for referencing associated dimensions at defining variables step
         * unlimited dimension length changes after adding/removing variable data

 * **tst_atts** \
- This series of test focuses on manipulating attributes using the `File` object API (for globale attributes) and the `Variable` object API (for variable attribute):\
+ This series of test is focused on manipulating attributes using the `File` object API (for globale attributes) and the `Variable` object API (for variable attribute):\
     * define attributes of various data types with explicit methods or python-dictionary style syntax
     * attribute-based methods